The Sylvan Bike Trail System opened for the season at 8am, Saturday, May 25, 2019.

 Directions: 8904 Red Bud Road, From US 51/I-39 take Exit 188 and drive west on County Road N 3.5 mile to south on Red Bud Road 1.25 miles to the chalet parking lot on the west side of the road.
 When approaching from the west take County Road N east to Red Bud Road (approximately 9 miles east of State Highway 107).

 Trail Fees: 12 years and older $4 Daily or $25 Annual Sticker; FREE 11 years and younger.
 There are several self-registration stations throughout Nine Mile including the chalet parking lot on Red Bud Road, the Hollywood Road parking lot located on the west side of the property, and the Fawn Road parking lot located on the southeast side of the property.
+The bike fee area includes all trails at Nine Mile Forest; single-track, cross-country ski, and snowmobile trails.
 Annual passes may also be purchased at the Park Administrative Office, 212 River Drive, Suite 2, Wausau, M-F, 8 a.m. to 4:30 p.m.

 Season: Trails open between May 1 and May 15 depending on trail conditions and remain open through October 15 annually.
 If the trails are open in May the first three weeks they open daily at noon to allow for spring turkey hunters to have a quality hunt.
+The dates change slightly each year.
 Trails close annually October 15 to allow for small game and deer hunting activities.

 Big Eau Pleine Park: